kaizer1v/kaizer1v.github.io/all_collections/_posts/2021-04-20-even-you-can-be-a-designer.md

 title: Even You Can Apply Design Thinking
 ---

+Before you dive deeper into "what is design thinking" - I am pointing out an important point for non-designers, specifically people who are developers / software engineers or programmers.
+This article is specifically for you.

+I myself, am/was a developer and I am writing this with my own experience justifying and educating to all you non-designers about what design thinking is.
+So, if you are a developer or a software programmer, then this is for you.

+# First - A Mind Shift

+When being confronted by an idea that you may have or someone else gave you; as a developer; your initial first thought goes into thinking about "how" I could build this with the softwares and tools that I already know?
+It's hard NOT-to think like that when you've been working as a developer or as an expert in the medium of Python or Javascript of ML and AI.
+This is exactly what one should NOT do when thinking like a designer.
+A designer needs to think regardless of the medium or the tools available to them.
+A designer needs to understand the problem thoroughly enough to be able to validate and justify that something is actually worth building.

+A designer needs to understand the person who is going to be using the solution - the "WHO" as opposed to the "HOW", which is what a developer thinks.
+In order to understand the "WHO".

+This mind shift is the first step to be able to think like a designer.
+To let go of existing mediums and tools and think tool-less or medium-less.
+Thus, it's best to start with pen and paper (a blank slate).

 # What is Design Thinking?

 If you are pondering about to this question, look no further.
 There are a lot of methods out there that explain what design thinking is.
 Many like the Double Diamond, Standford.d, [Ideo's set of design thinking tools](https://designthinking.ideo.com/) and many more, but if you were to start thinking about